Arnache/PNGImg/manual.md

 We assume that on your compiler, a `char` is one byte long (8 bits).
 We do not make an assumption on endianness of the system.
 The code has only been tested on a few systems so there may be other implicit assumptions that the author is not aware of.

+### The PNGImg class

+This section will hold in a future release a description of the PNGImg class and how to use it.

 ### Notes